la5ta/tally-web/README.md

 ## Usage

-To directly run this container use the following:
+First we need a graphql service with a database.
+Using docker-compose, build and run the containers needed:
 ```bash
 docker build -t tally-web .